ImperialCollegeLondon/M40001_lean/README.md

 ## Getting help if you're stuck (and an Imperial student)

 I run a weekly Lean meeting for undergraduates called the Xena Project.
-It meets on Thursdays 5-8pm in the MLC and on Fridays 5-7pm on the Xena Discord (get access via Imperial student hub).
+In October to December 2022 it meets on Thursdays 5-8pm in the MLC and on Fridays 5-7pm on the Xena Discord (get access via Imperial student hub).